General Motors: Ralph Nader and the Corvair

-Former GM executive John DeLorean asserted, in his book On a Clear Day You Can See General Motors, that Nader's criticisms were valid.
+In 1980, former GM executive John DeLorean wrote in his book On a Clear Day You Can See General Motors that Nader's criticisms were valid.

-Journalist David E. Davis noted that despite Nader's claim that swing-axle rear suspension were dangerous, Porsche, Mercedes-Benz, and Volkswagen all used similar swing-axle concepts during that era.
+Journalist David E. Davis said that despite Nader's claim that swing-axle rear suspension were dangerous, Porsche, Mercedes-Benz, and Volkswagen all used similar swing-axle concepts during that era.

+Mcgee v.
+General Motors Corp.

+Apartheid

+In 2002, GM (along with other multinational corporations) was sued by a group of South Africans represented by the Khulumani Support Group.
+The plaintiffs alleged that the company provided vehicles to the South African security forces during the Apartheid.
+The company settled with the plaintiffs in 2012, agreeing to pay a sum of up to $1.5 million.

 Ignition switch recall

 In May 2014, the National Highway Traffic Safety Administration fined the company $35 million for failing to recall cars with faulty ignition switches for a decade, despite knowing there was a problem with the switches.
 General Motors paid compensation for 124 deaths linked to the faulty switches.
 The $35 million fine was the maximum the regulator could impose.
 The total cost of the recall was estimated to be $1.5 billion.
 As well as the Cobalts, the switches of concern had been installed in many other cars, such as the Pontiac G5, the Saturn Ion, the Chevrolet HHR, the Saturn Sky, and Pontiac Solstice.
 The recall involved about 2.6 million GM cars worldwide.